jchuphal111/Bank_loan_data_powerbi/README.md

 ==========================================================================================
 Key indicators and their meanings :
 - Loan growth vs recovery
-  Total Applications
+  -Total Applications
-  Funded amount
+  -Funded amount
-  Received amount
+  -Received amount
   IF the funded amount grows faster that the received amount then the future defaults risk increases.

 - Good vs Bad Loans